Take-Two takes down 'Goat Simulator 3' ad showing leaked 'GTA 6' footage

-GTA publisher Take-Two Interactive have issued a takedown notice after Goat Simulator 3 released an ad which showed footage from September’s Grand Theft Auto 6 (GTA 6) leak.
+GTA publisher Take-Two Interactive has issued a takedown notice after Goat Simulator 3 released an ad which showed footage from September’s Grand Theft Auto 6 (GTA 6) leak.

 Developer Coffee Stain‘s promotional video for the sequel to the first Goat Simulator gave an overview of an NPC named Shaun but included B-roll footage of the GTA 6 leak.